aws/amazon-vpc-cni-k8s/docs/troubleshooting.md

 If you need to deploy more Pods than **maxIPAddresses**, you need to increase your cluster and add more nodes.

 ### Tip: Running Large cluster
-When running 500 nodes cluster, we noticed that when there is a burst of pod scale up event (e.g. scale pods from 0 to 23000) at onetime, it can trigger all node's ipamD start allocating ENIs.
+When running a 500 node cluster, we noticed that when there is a burst of pod scale up events (e.g. scale pods from 0 to 23000) at one time, it can trigger all nodes' ipamD to start allocating ENIs.
 Due to EC2 resource limit nature, some node's ipamD can get throttled and go into exponentially backoff before retry.
 If a pod is assigned to this node and its ipamD is waiting to retry, the pod could stay in **ContainerCreating** until ENI retry succeed.